Uncovering Neurodegenerative Insights Through Ethnic Diversity

 - Principal investigator: The Brain Health Registry (BHR), Alzheimer’s Disease Neuroimaging Initiative (ADNI), Resource for MRI of Neurodegenerative Diseases

-Prof. Jonathan Rohrer
+Prof. Jonathan Rohrer (UK)

 BA, MBBS, MA, MRCP, PhD

 - UCL Queen Square Institute of Neurology, Faculty of Brain Sciences

 - Co-ordinator for Genetic FTD Initiative (GENFI)

 Dr. Udunna Anazodo (Canada)